ronikobrosly/misc-articles/README.md

 [The Twelve-Factor App](https://12factor.net/) | The twelve-factor methodology can be applied to apps written in any programming language, and which use any combination of backing services (database, queue, memory cache, etc).
 Factors include: Codebase, Dependencies, Config, Backing services, Build, release, run, Processes, Port binding, Concurrency, Disposability, Dev/prod parity, Logs, and Admin processes | 2017
 [Evidence-based Software Engineering](http://knosof.co.uk/ESEUR/) | Entire book describing software engineering and ML principles with tons of analysis of public code.
 Lots of super interestng plots.  | 2020
 [Real-world Engineering Challenges #8: Breaking up a Monolith](https://newsletter.pragmaticengineer.com/p/real-world-eng-8) | A deep dive into how Khan Academy took a 1 million-line Python monolith and split it into ~40 Go services in a more than 3 year-long project.
 Incredible story about how to structure and carry out a huge migration. | 2023
+[Keep the monolith, but split the workloads](https://incident.io/blog/monolith) | Discusses pros and cons of monolith and microservices, and a nice pattern for running monolith better | 2023

 ## Statistics
 Title | Summary | Year